 Become a teacher with Pacific University's Master of Arts in Teaching programs.

-The master of arts in teaching prepares students for initial licensure as a teacher.
-At Pacific, we offer several different routes to the degree, with experiences tailored for our students' locations and future plans.
+The master of arts in teaching prepares you to be an elementary, middle, or high school teacher.
+There are several different routes to the degree, with experiences tailored for your location and future plans.

-With an MAT in general education, students can earn multiple-subject endorsements to become an elementary school teacher or single-subject endorsement as a middle or high school teacher.
+With an MAT in general education, you can become an elementary, middle or high school teacher.
 Programs are available at our Forest Grove and Eugene campuses in full-time or hybrid formats.

-The MAT in STEM/ESOL, available only in Woodburn, is embedded in the Woodburn School District, where students gain experience serving diverse multilingual middle- and high-schoolers and earning endorsements as science, technology, engineering, or mathematics teachers.
+The MAT in STEM/ESOL, available only in Woodburn, is embedded in the Woodburn School District, where you gain experience serving diverse multilingual middle- and high-schoolers and earn endorsements as a science, technology, engineering, or mathematics teacher.

 The Arbor School Teacher Residency Program, available from the Forest Grove Campus, prepares you as a K-12 teacher in a unique, immersive environment in partnership with the Arbor Center for Teaching.